alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-cultural-goods.markdown

 If you plan to export an item temporarily, you must include the date it will return to the UK on the application.

+[Question for SME: how much does it cost to get a licence?]

+##What happens next

+Your application may be passed to an expert adviser in a national museum or gallery.
+If they are against the export on the grounds of national importance, your application will be sent to the Reviewing Committee.

+The committee will recommend whether the decision should be put on hold to let a UK institution or individual raise funds to buy the item.

+You should get a decision within 20 days of your application being received.

+If your application for an export licence is accepted, you may need to follow certain conditions.

 ##Contact

 $A